-Below, our attorneys will discuss the most common types of scooter rental accidents as well as issues of liability.
-If you or a loved one suffered injuries as a result of a scooter accident, West Coast Trial Lawyers is always here to answer any questions you may have about claims and damages available to you.
+Below, we will discuss the most common types of scooter rental accidents as well as issues of liability.
+If you or a loved one suffered injuries as a result of a scooter accident, our skilled scooter accident attorneys at West Coast Trial Lawyers are readily available to offer legal assistance.
+With our track record of winning more than $1 billion in settlements for our clients, we are confident that we will deliver a good outcome to your case.

 Scooter accidents can be caused by a number of circumstances, yet most will fall under the following four categories.